The Humankind series and our other public radio and podcast projects are produced by Human Media of Belmont, Massachusetts (outside Boston).

 There are now many forces bent on thwarting efforts to enlighten and to reveal our essential human inter-connectedness.
 Those forces will eventually fail, if we stay true to this vision; for in the end, the forces of good always outweigh the others.

-The great journalist and mass media visionary Edward R. Murrow expressed this eloquently in a speech, delivered in 1958, about the promise of television:
+Then, there is this comment by visionary broadcaster Edward R. Murrow in a speech, delivered in 1958, about the promise of television:

 “This instrument can teach, it can illuminate; yes, and even it can inspire.
 But it can do so only to the extent that humans are determined to use it to those ends.
 Otherwise, it’s nothing but wires and lights in a box.
 There is a great and perhaps decisive battle to be fought against ignorance, intolerance and indifference.
 This weapon of television could be useful.”